junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 > **Outline:** Dean is painful and hopeless and keeps letting the *emptiness* in his heart eat him up, after long enough, his heart is so *empty* that he goes in the Empty too.
 Cas catches him as he falls in, they find each other.

-Ghosts can't drive cars, not exactly -- except for that one time a ghost decides to *possess* the Baby, that was unforgivable.
+Ghosts can't drive cars, not exactly -- except for that one time a ghost decided to *possess* Baby, that was unforgivable.
 So hanging out in the Impala is not an option anymore.

 But popping in and out can do the trick too, Dean decides.
-Not as precise on the landing spot, and it exhausts him to the extent that he would fade from behind the vail so long that he almost forgets about what he was doing or where he's going.
-But still, it's the closest thing he ever get that is remotely similar to flying.
-Maybe it's similar to having angel wings to fly around.
+Not as precise on the landing spot, and it exhausts him to the extent that he would fade behind the vail so long that he nearly forgets what he was doing or where he was going.
+But still, it's the closest thing he's ever had that is remotely similar to flying.
+Maybe it's just like having angel wings to fly around.
 He haunts the idea.

-The very first place he pops to is the graveyard he dragged himself out from the soil and ground, bones and metals blasted away from the central explosion point -- the place where he climbed out from the Pit.
+The very first place he pops to is the graveyard he dragged himself out of the soil and ground, bones and metals blasted away from the central explosion point -- the place where he climbed out of the Pit.

 That land is still deserted, the yard barren.
-The closest gas station still has all the broken glasses scattered on the floor.
-The very first place he heard Cas's voice and sensed Cas's existence before he knew anything about angel at all.
-He hovers around the threshold, then enters it from the window -- not like walls or windows can stop him now.
+The nearest gas station still has all the broken glass scattered across the floor.
+The very first place he ever heard Cas's voice, the first place he sensed Cas's existence before knowing anything about angel at all.
+He hovers around the threshold, then drifts inside through the window -- not like walls or glass can stop him now.

 There are dried blood on the floor, cutting by the broken glasses.
 Must be his when he dodged the blast, trying to hide away from the sound that is so high pitched that made his ears buzzing.
-He wonders what it is that Cas was saying to him at that time, the very first sentence he was saying but he couldn't understand.
-Calling his name, perhaps, that must be how the syllables of "Dean Winchester" sounds like in angel's true voice.
+He wonders what Cas was saying to him at that time, the very first words he was saying but he couldn't understand.
+Calling his name, perhaps -- that must be how the syllables of "Dean Winchester" sounds in angel's true voice.
 Pity that he can't understand, can't hear a thing.
 He doesn't even ever remember to ask Cas about that time, about what he had to say.

-It's almost always Cas listening to what he has to say, not the other way round.
+It was almost always Cas listening to what *he* has to say, not the other way round.

 Dean swallows, feeling worse than before he entered this place.